 Meg Lanning is captain of the Australian Women's Test, ODI and T20 teams.
 Meg resides in Melbourne and represents Victoria in the WNCL and recently joined the Perth Scorchers in the WBBL.

 On 10 November 2012, Meg broke the record for the highest individual score in the Women's National Cricket League, smashing 175 from 142 balls against ACT.
-Eight days after posting this record, she then smashed 241 not out off 136 balls for Box Hill Cricket Club in the Victorian Women's Cricket Association, which was the highest individual score in Women's Premier Cricket.
+Eight days after posting this record, she then smashed 241 not out off 136 balls for Box Hill Cricket Club in Victoria, which was the highest individual score in Women's Premier Cricket.

-She has since been a regular in the Australian Women's Cricket Team, scoring centuries and breaking records across all formats.
-Meg is the youngest Australian Cricket Captain ever – Male or Female.
+Meg has since been a regular in the Australian Women's Cricket Team, scoring centuries and breaking records across all formats.
+Meg is also the youngest ever Australian Cricket Captain – male or female.

 Meg has also won the Belinda Clarke Medal twice - the prize for Australia’s top International Women’s cricketer.
-She led the Commonwealth Bank Southern Stars to a third-successive ICC World Twenty20 crown in Bangladesh as well as clean sweeps of Pakistan and the West Indies at home.
+She led the Commonwealth Bank Southern Stars to three successive ICC World Twenty20 titles.

 Meg was #1 ranked batter in the world in the ODI and T-20 formats until she was forced to have surgery on a shoulder injury, that kept her out of the 2017/18 Ashes Series.